Ice Hockey Skate Profiling: Should you profile your skates? - WILLIES.CO.UK - ICE - INLINE - FIGURE

 Should I Get My Hockey Skates Profiled?

-Off-the-shelf skates usually come with a single generic radial profile that may be perfect, or may actually hinder your skating.
+Off-the-shelf skates usually come with a single generic radial profile that may be perfect, or may actually hinder your skating — it all depends on the style you prefer to play in.

-Profiling ensures that your blades are the same height and shape and that you are optimising your skates for your play style.
+Profiling ensures that your blades are the same height and shape and that you are optimising your skates for your position and play style.

 What Is The Best Skate Profile For Me?